himmAllRight/himmAllRight-source/resources/templates/md/posts/ZFS-Backups-To-LUKS-External.md

 :draft? false
 }

-I have had [my server](../../pages/homelab/) running [zfs](https://en.wikipedia.org/wiki/ZFS) data pools to store my data for some time now.
-However, I am ashamed to admit that I do not have a *true* backup system in place.
-I attempted to setup this system in the past, but had an issue and let it drift to the side.
+I have been using [ZFS](https://en.wikipedia.org/wiki/ZFS) data pools to store data on [my server](../../pages/homelab/) for some time now.
+As great as that is, I am ashamed to admit that I have not had a *true* backup system in place (raid/mirrors are not backup).
+I have a backup solution that I have attempted in the past, but ran into an issue and let it drift to the side.
 That changes now.
+It's time to revisit my solution, and complete it to the end.

 <!-- more -->

 ![Server and External Drives](../../img/posts/ZFS-Backups-To-LUKS-External/drives.png")
-<div id="caption">My server hot-swap drive bays and external backup drive</div>
+<div id="caption">My server's hot-swap drive bays and the external backup drive</div>

-Currently, my server is configured with 2 main zfs mirrored pools.
-The first one, `Data`, is a 2.72 TB usable pool housed on 2 x 3TB hard drives,  and contains all of my wife's and my data, organized into sub-catigory pools (ex: `Data/Music`, `Data/Pictures`, `Data/ryan`, etc).
-The second, `Backups`, is a 928 GB usable pool on the 2 x 1TB hard drives from my old desktop.
-It stores the automatic backups of some of the VMs and LXC containers on the server.
+Currently, my server is configured with two main zfs mirrored pools.
+The first one, `Data`, is built on 2 x 3TB hard drives, providing 2.72 TB of usable disk space.
+It contains all of my wife's and my data, organized into sub-category pools (ex: `Data/Music`, `Data/Pictures`, `Data/ryan`, etc).
+The second, `Backups`, is built on the 2 x 1TB hard drives from my old desktop, creating a 928 GB usable pool .
+It stores the automatic backups of some of the VMs and LXC containers hosted on the server.

-Back before I even had my 3TB drives, I bought a 2TB external hard drive to backup the 1TB drives to.
+Before I had my 3TB drives, I bought a 2TB external hard drive to backup the 1TB drives to.
 While it isn't as large as the total usable space on my server, it is enough to store my data backups to, for the time being.

-My plan is to setup a zfs pool on the external drive so, that I can send bi-weekly incremental snapshots to it using zfs's send & receive functions.
-When I am not running the backups, I want to store the drive at an off-site location.
-Storing the external drive elsewhere, I want to make sure the data is protected, so I will be encrypting the drive with [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup), the Linux disk encryption software.
+My goal is to setup a zfs pool on the external drive, so I can use zfs's send & receive functionality to send bi-weekly-ish incremental snapshots to it.
+When I am not running backups, I want to store the drive at an off-site location.
+With the drive being stored elsewhere, I want to ensure that the data is protected, so I will be encrypting the it using [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup), the Linux disk encryption software.

 ### Setting up LUKS

 [LUKS](https://gitlab.com/cryptsetup/cryptsetup/blob/master/README.md) (Linux Unified Key Setup) is the standard for Linux disk encryption.
 I will use it to encrypt the external drive, and then present the LUKS mapper devices to ZFS as a block device.
 To do this, we need to first install `cryptsetup` with `sudo apt-get install cryptsetup` (Assuming you are on a Debian-based operating system).
-Once that is installed, we can setup LUKS on the drive.
+Once that is installed, we can use the `cryptsetup` command to configure LUKS on the drive.

 The cryptsetup tool has a plethora of settings and options.
-After researching around, I decided use the options the author of [this post](http://www.makethenmakeinstall.com/2014/10/zfs-on-linux-with-luks-encrypted-disks/) used, because they did something very similar to what I want to do.
-I setup LUKS on my external drive using the following command:
+After researching around, I decided to use options that the author of [this post](http://www.makethenmakeinstall.com/2014/10/zfs-on-linux-with-luks-encrypted-disks/) used, because they were doing something very similar to what I am trying.
+I configured LUKS on my external drive using the following command:

 ```